 “With various Linux builds and distributions at the heart of cloud infrastructures, mobile and IoT, it presents a massive opportunity for threat actors,” he wrote.
 “For example, whether using hardcoded credentials, open ports or unpatched vulnerabilities, Linux-running IoT devices are a low-hanging fruit for threat actors — and their en masse compromise can threaten the integrity of critical internet services.”

-Also read: Top IoT Security Solutions for 2022
+Also read: Top IoT Security Solutions

 A Fast-Growing Attack Surface